 Not necessarily.
 Sometimes a backfire can be fixed by the simple turn of a mixture screw which changes the air to fuel ratio, and a little adjustment is all you need to clear up the problem.
 But not all backfires can be fixed this simply.

 As laid out in the earlier sections, you have to search your engine for any unknown problems.
 Again, you should start with the easiest and cheapest options first.
 Check your fuel line to see if there is a lack of pressure and then go to your fuel filter.
-These items are easy to fix and should not cost you a lot of money.
+New fuel lines and fuel filters are easy to fix and should not cost you a lot of money.

-After that, you move on to your fuel pump to see if it is defective.
+After that, you move on to your fuel pump to see if it is defective and unable to pump fuel from your fuel tank.
 You might want to check your accelerator pump at this time as well.
-Finally you should check out your carburetor to see if there is a problem with its internal parts.
+Finally, you should check out your carburetor to see if there is a problem with its internal parts.

 Also, check your intake system to see if any air leaks have made their way into that system.
 All you have to do is fix the defective parts once you find it.
 Your motorcycle repair should be done logically.
 Keep in mind that motorcycle backfires are merely a warning that something could possibly be wrong with your motorcycle engine.